Henrickqt/letmeask/README.md

 Letmeask is an app designed for content creators to create Q&A rooms with their audience, in a very organized way.

-This project was developed during [Next Level Week Together #6](https://nextlevelweek.com/).
+This project was developed during [Next Level Week #6](https://nextlevelweek.com/).

-## Tecnologias
+## Technologies

-This Web App was created using the following technologies/libraries:
+This Web App was created using the following technologies:

 - [React](https://reactjs.org)
 - [Firebase](https://firebase.google.com/)